-As of February 26, 2020, the Directors and executive officers as a group beneficially own or exercise control or direction, directly or indirectly, over the following shares issued by Teck:
+As at February 17, 2021, the Directors and executive officers as a group beneficially own or exercise control or direction, directly or indirectly, over the following shares issued by Teck:

-Shares beneficially owned or over which control or direction is exercised As a % of the total outstanding of the class Class A common shares - - Class B subordinate voting shares 796,400 0.15%
+Shares beneficially owned or over which control or direction is exercised As a % of the total outstanding of the class Class A common shares - - Class B subordinate voting shares 925,714 0.18

-In addition, Keevil Holding Corporation owns 51% of the outstanding shares of Temagami Mining Company Limited (Temagami) that, as of February 26, 2020, beneficially owned or exercised direction or control, directly or indirectly, over 4,300,000 Class A common shares, representing 55.37% of the Class A common shares outstanding and 725,000 Class B subordinate voting shares, representing 0.13% of the Class B subordinate voting shares outstanding.
+In addition, Keevil Holding Corporation owns 51.16% of the outstanding shares of Temagami Mining Company Limited (Temagami) that, as at February 17, 2021, beneficially owned or exercised direction or control, directly or indirectly, over 4,300,000 Class A common shares, representing 55.37% of the Class A common shares outstanding and 725,000 Class B subordinate voting shares, representing 0.14% of the Class B subordinate voting shares outstanding.
 Norman Keevil, III is a director of Keevil Holding Corporation and 98% of the votes attached to the outstanding shares of Keevil Holding Corporation are held by a trust for the benefit of certain members of the Keevil family.
-The other 49% of the outstanding Temagami shares are owned by Sumitomo Metal Mining Co.
-Ltd. (SMM).
+The other 48.84% of the outstanding Temagami shares are owned by Sumitomo Metal Mining Co., Ltd. (SMM).
 Two of our directors, Eiichi Fukuda and Toru Higo, are directors or officers of certain entities that are affiliated with SMM.
 Messrs.
 Keevil III, Fukuda and Higo are also directors of Temagami.